 Lowering blood pressure.

 Gout is a group of metabolic diseases caused by the disorder of purine metabolism and the continuous increase of blood uric acid concentration, which leads to the deposition of urate crystals in soft tissues.
-Clinically manifested as hyperuricemia, gouty acute arthritis, chronic arthritis and joint deformity, resulting in chronic interstitial nephritis and other diseases.
-It is closely related to the occurrence of hypertension, hyperlipidemia, atherosclerosis and obesity, and has become a serious metabolic disease that threatens human health.
+Clinically manifested as hyperuricemia, gouty acute arthritis, chronic arthritis, and joint deformity, resulting in chronic interstitial nephritis and other diseases.
+It is closely related to the occurrence of hypertension, hyperlipidemia, atherosclerosis, and obesity, and has become a serious metabolic disease that threatens human health.

 Celery has potential medical use since it is full of biologically active substances and is high in vitamins, cellulose, and volatile aromatic compounds.
-Celery seed extract has been used for centuries in traditional herbal treatments to help with the temporary relief of moderate rheumatic and gouty arthritic symptoms.
+A celery seed extract has been used for centuries in traditional herbal treatments to help with the temporary relief of moderate rheumatic and gouty arthritic symptoms.
 Celery seed is effective for gout because it has mild diuretic and analgesic and anti-inflammatory properties.

 * 3-n-Butylphthalide (3nB)